Pension scheme managers use their excellent leadership and analytical skills to ensure that pension schemes operate effectively and sustainably

 You may also get involved in developmental activities, such as:

 - coordinating multiple company schemes (if you're working for a group of companies)

 - finding new business and setting up new schemes.

-Salaries vary according to a range of factors, including the type of employer, experience and qualifications, scheme size, level of responsibility and location.
+Salaries vary according to a range of factors, including the type of employer you work for, scheme size, your experience and qualifications, level of responsibility and location.

 Income figures are intended as a guide only.

-Working hours tend to be standard office hours of 9am to 5pm, Monday to Friday.
-However, some flexibility is required and you may need to attend evening meetings, for example.
+You'll usually work 9am to 5pm, Monday to Friday.
+However, you may work extra hours occasionally - to attend evening meetings, for example.